-Yes I want to play a game, and then another and another.
+Yes, I want to play a game, and then another and another.

 Nowadays we worry about having the correct smartphone, and the flame wars between Android and iPhone fanboys are all over the net.
 We worry about not having enough friends on Facebook, or enough followers on Twitter.
 We worry about not having the latest fashion, or gadgets.
-Some have real concerns to worry about such as being unemployed, and standing without a proper home.
-But still most of us worry about stuff that is fairly unimportant in the grand scheme of things.
+Some have real concerns to worry about such as being unemployed and standing without a proper home.
+But still, most of us worry about stuff that is fairly unimportant in the grand scheme of things.

-We might laugh about the 80ties for having a weird sense of fashion with wicked hair, strange colour combinations for clothes and a fully evolved science fiction for the public.
+We might laugh about the 80ties for having a weird sense of fashion with wicked hair, strange color combinations for clothes and a fully evolved science fiction for the public.
 But those days we had some real concerns in the world.
 It was at the height of the Cold War between the West, and the Eastern Block.
 We needed to escape with Vanilla Ice hairdos, Twisted Sister clothes and movies like E.T and Back to the Future.
 The Cold War could have meant the end of mankind on any given day.
-The notion of a red button in Moscow, and one in Washington was a reality.
-Most of the entertainment tried to play down the threat, or at least making it less threatening.
+The notion of a red button in Moscow and one in Washington was a reality.
+Most of the entertainment tried to play down the threat or at least making it less threatening.
 The movie WarGames went in the opposite direction showing how vulnerable we were to the Nuclear Holocaust.
 It showed a simple way to initiate the end of the world by playing a game on your home computer.
 It was scary, and the movie shocked many viewers.

 WarGames: WOPR is basically a reskinned version of Dungeon Raid.
-A match three game where you draw your matches, and strategy is a huge part of the gameplay.
-The difference between WarGames, and Dungeon Raid are for one WarGames has a story and two it is played out as duels.
+A match three game where you draw your matches and strategy is a huge part of the gameplay.
+The difference between WarGames and Dungeon Raid are for one WarGames has a story and two it is played out as duels.
 This gives the game a real progression, and it is exciting to sample more of the story that in part is lifted from the movie, and in part expanded by the developer.
 Despite having a story the game still manages to be as addictive as Dungeon Raid that still has a place on my phone.

 You have to stop the nukes in a number of simulations.
 Making matches is easy, but you have to plan ahead.
 The enemy nukes go off in a set number of moves, and you have to match them with nuke tiles to soften the blow.
-In the best case you manage to remove them completely.
+In the best case, you manage to remove them completely.
 If you fail to remove a nuke when it goes off it takes a chunk out of your health.
 Every time you match nuke tiles you attack the opponent.
 To get more health you match the health tiles.
 The enemy also has a health powerup that you have to remove to avoid healing the enemy.
-Tech tiles allow you to use powerups, and money gives you the chance to purchase in game powerups or upgrade between levels.
+Tech tiles allow you to use powerups, and money gives you the chance to purchase in-game powerups or upgrade between levels.

 The game is so fluid, and quick to play that it is easy to get completely hooked.
-With the original synthesized computer voice from the movie giving encouragement it is just the icing on the cake.
+With the original synthesized computer voice from the movie giving encouragement, it is just the icing on the cake.
 I love everything about the presentation that takes me back to both the movie, and to my first experiences with computers.
-They were ugly, but still had more personality in one 486 than the entire yearly line-up from Dell.
+They were ugly but still had more personality in one 486 than the entire yearly line-up from Dell.

 The game comes with excellent Game Center integration that allows for save games to work across devices.
 This is a must for any universal game, and WarGame: WOPR really works in this regard.
 There are also high scores, and achievements through Game Center.

-The game does have some IAP options to buy the in game currency, but I really don’t see it as mandatory or even optional to progress.
+The game does have some IAP options to buy the in-game currency, but I really don’t see it as mandatory or even optional to progress.
 By just playing, and learning the different powerups most should be able to trudge ahead in the story.
-Still this is the kind of game where it doesn´t really matter if you beat a level since the gameplay in itself is so fun that replaying a level isn’t a big deal.
+Still, this is the kind of game where it doesn´t really matter if you beat a level since the gameplay in itself is so fun that replaying a level isn’t a big deal.